andyhasit/SneakerJS/README.md

 Many-to-many relationships seamlessly creates join documents in the db which you never deal with in the app.

 ###4.
-Provides ultra fast in-memory joins
+Provides super fast querying

-SneakerJS maps all the relationships, so querying accross multiple joins is fast.
+SneakerJS maps all the relationships bi-directionally in memory, so querying accross multiple joins is lightening fast compared to a map/reduce approach.

-This lets you build apps with large amounts of interconnected collections that would grind to a halt if your joins were implemented using map reduce.
+This lets you build apps with large amounts of joined collections that would otherwise perform very slowly or require a lot of extra work to avoid that.

 ###5.
-Removes design decisions for RAD

-For most use cases, you can just point to the db and let SneakerJS take care of how the data and joins are stored (it strikes a balance between minimising write operations and db size).

-For more control, just pass a proxy DB to Sneaker which exposes **post, put, save** and **delete**.
-With this you can write to other backends (or stick to CouchDB and store data your way) and still get Sneaker at the front end.
+Doesn't tie you down

+Although it works with PouchDB out of the box, switching backends is easy.

+SneakerJS just needs an object which exposes **post, put, save** and **delete**, so you could simply pass your own object which routes those calls to an API, meaning you can structure the data how you want it on the database, but still get SneakerJS functionality in your app.

+If you don't like the idea of passing the **model** object to controllers, you can implement your own functions in your prototypes and ask them to call those instead.

+#####More information:

+  - Action functions (new, save etc...) return $q promises which automatically trigger angular's digest loop, so no need to use $apply() all over the place.
+  - Query functions (get, find etc...) return arrays, not promises, which makes binding to scopes very easy.
+  - The objects in these collections are plain JavaScript objects, but you can tell SneakerJS to use specific prototypes when creating them if you like.
+  - You can use aliases to control the generated function names and allow multiple same-type relationships between the same two collections.

 #Installation